gerdhaeusler/gerdhaeusler.github.io/README.md

 #  Prof. Dr. Gerd Häusler, University of Erlangen-Nürnberg
 ## Private website in progress - draft
 ## pdf download for personal use only.
-No commercial use permitted.
+No commercial use permitted

 # Publications